cflynn07/myblog/posts/NOTES-2020-xx-xx-book-review-high-performance-mysql.md

 - all replication is asynchronous, can't guarantee up-to-date

 ###### p448
-- replciation backward compatible, newer versions can be replicas of older versions
+- replication backward compatible, newer versions can be replicas of older versions

 ###### p449
 - replication: master binary log -> replica copies to relay log -> replica replays relay log to its own data